 Employers have control over the selection of who becomes an apprentice.
 The SHRM Foundation will assist in finding possible apprentices by identifying local workforce agencies and other community-based organizations that may be sources of talent.
-The apprentice will be an employee (part- or full-time) and will be eligible for merit-based wage increases over the term of the program.
+The apprentice will a full-time employee NOT employee (part- or full-time) and will be eligible for merit-based wage increases over the term of the program.

 On-the-Job Learning Experiences